 Almost 12 years later, ClearPlay’s CEO called asking for our help.
 ClearPlay has been working with Netflix and Google, with studio blessing, to offer filtering with those companies’ licensed movie streaming services.
 A rival, VidAngel, began streaming filtered movies for $1, without authorization from the studios.

 The studios sued VidAngel for copyright infringement and violation of the anti-circumvention provisions of the Digital Millennium Copyright Act (DMCA).
-VidAngel tried to rely on the legislation Jim had obtained for ClearPlay, to justify its practices.
+VidAngel tried to rely on the legislation for ClearPlay, to justify its practices.
 However, the District Court issued a preliminary injunction.
 VidAngel appealed to the 9th Circuit, characterizing the case as David vs. Goliath, with the studios trying to suppress filtering.

 The brief also argued that VidAngel’s copying was clearly not a non-infringing fair use, and that VidAngel’s decryption of the DVD copy protection was a clear violation of the DMCA.